tanepiper/ngx-tinynodes/README.md

 - `NgxEditorJSDirective` - An Angular Directive used to attach an `EditorJS` instance to any block DOM element
 - `NgxEditorJSComponent` - An [out-of-the-box Angular component](https://tinynodes-ngx.firebaseapp.com/ngx-editorjs-demo/angular-component) that is Reactive Forms compatible
 - `NgxEditorJSMaterialFieldComponent` An [Angular Material](https://material.angular.io) Form Field component that provides all the required properties and life-cycle events required.
 See the [Form Demo](https://tinynodes-ngx.firebaseapp.com/ngx-editorjs-demo/angular-form) on an example usage
-- `NgxEditorJSBaseComponent` - A base Angular component that is Reactive form compatible but with no template, can be used to create custom UI framework containers
 - `NgxEditorJSService` - A Service that can be injected into an application to provide a interface to interact with `EditorJS` instances.
 Underneath are the private `NgxEditorJSPluginService` and `NgxEditorJSInstanceService` services.
 These are private but can be imported via `ɵNgxEditorJSPluginService` and `ɵNgxEditorJSInstanceService` from the library if you want to use them.

 Within these components you will be able to access the underlying `EditorJS` instance, for use see the [EditorJS API Docs](https://editorjs.io/api)